Draeze83/Simple-Student-Information-System-SQLite-/README.md

 ## Description

-The Student Information System (SIS) is a desktop application built in Java that allows a user to manage records for students, academic programs, and colleges.
-It provides a graphical interface through which users can create, view, update, delete, and list records across all three of these categories.
+The **Student Information System (SIS)** is a desktop application built in Java that allows a user to manage records for students, academic programs, and colleges.
+It provides a graphical interface using Java Swing through which users can create, view, update, delete, and list records across all three of these categories.
 The application is built around a local SQLite database, and the database comes pre-populated with seven colleges, over thirty programs, and 5,100 student records on first run.

 The system is intended for use by administrative staff who need to manage enrollment data without the complexity of a web-based or server-dependent solution.
 Because everything runs locally as a single executable file, no internet connection, web server, or separate database server is required.